2018 Budget Update – Process, Highlights, Work Completed and Next Steps

 The 2018 budget focuses on three key areas: Safety & Enforcement, Asset Management and Growth & Development.
 The following outlines the highlights from each area.

 Safety & Enforcement

-- Increase Bylaw Officer presence by converting a relief position to full-time in order to streamline operations and allow officers to spend more time in the field.
-The budget also includes funding to establish a strategic approach enforcement priorities and determine if additional resourcing is required.
+Increase Bylaw Officer presence in the community by converting a relief position to a full-time position in order to streamline calls for service and allow officers to spend more time in the field.
+The budget also includes funding to establish a more strategic approach to bylaw enforcement prioritizes identified by the community.

 - The 2018 budget adds one additional RCMP officer, bringing the total complement to 46.

 - Investing $18.2m in 2018 capital projects, including:

 - $3.4m in Water utility projects

 - $3.3m in Electrical utility projects

 - $1.2m will be transferred into the City’s asset management reserve to fund asset management projects in future years, and bring the total in the reserve to $2.8 m by the end of the 2018.